mpeshev/DX-Out-Of-Date/readme.txt

 DX Out of Date allows you to display a notification box on your posts when a given amount of time has passed.
-Quite handy when writing tutorials or any content that might be outdated in time - now you could automatically notify your readers after a given period.
+Quite handy when writing tutorials or any content that might get outdated due to external factors - now you could automatically notify your readers after a given period.

 You could configure the expiration time of your posts in the admin panel.
 Valid time units are days, months and years.